jpcreative/fast-food-friday/README.md

 The reason for using sudo and your IP with runserver will become clear when getting angular running locally.

-Visit [https://dev.twitter.com/apps](https://dev.twitter.com/apps) to create a twitter app and get a consumer and secret key.
+Visit [https://dev.twitter.com/apps](https://dev.twitter.com/apps) to create a Twitter app and get a consumer and secret key.
 Set the Callback URL to http://YOUR-IP-HERE/logged-in.
 In your browser go to: http://YOUR-IP-HERE/admin/socialaccount/socialapp/add/ and create a social app.
 Sign out of Django admin, visit http://YOUR-IP-HERE/accounts/login/ and sign in with Twitter.
 Hopefully that will prompt Twitter to authorize your account and redirect you to the login screen 'YAY'.